bitbrain/beehave/README.md

 # 🍻 Contributing to this project

 This project has been inspired by [the behaviour tree example](https://github.com/viniciusgerevini/godot-behavior-tree-example) of [https://github.com/viniciusgerevini](@viniciusgerevini).
-In case you want to suggest improvements to this addon or fix issues, feel free to raise a pull request!
+In case you want to suggest improvements to this addon or fix issues, feel free to raise a pull request or [raise an issue](https://github.com/bitbrain/beehave/issues)!